RubixML/Credit/README.md

 ```

 ### Training
 Now we are ready to train the learner.
-Simply pass the *training* set that we created earlier to the `train()` method on the estimator instance.
+Simply pass the *training* set that we created earlier to the `train()` method on the learner instance.

 ```php
 $estimator->train($dataset);
 ```

 ### Training Loss
-The `steps()` method on the Logistic Regression base estimator outputs the value of the cost function at each epoch from the last training session.
+The `steps()` method on Logistic Regression outputs the value of the cost function at each epoch from the last training session.
 You can plot those values by dumping the them to a CSV file and importing them into your favorite plotting software such as [Plotly](https://plot.ly/) or [Tableu](https://public.tableau.com/en-us/s/).

 ```php
 $losses = $estimator->steps();